isomerpages/sfa-foodsecurity/index.md

 permalink: /
 notification: Government officials will <b>NEVER</b> ask you to transfer money or disclose bank log-in details over a phone call.
-Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam.
+Call the 24/7 ScamShield Helpline at 1799 if you are unsure <br>if something is a scam.
 For more information, visit the <a href="https://www.scamshield.gov.sg">ScamShield website</a>
 sections: